tangy1227/7100_voiceConversion/README.md

 file name: p236_268_mic1.npy, shape: (195, 80)

 `metadata_001` has speaker ['p225', 'p226', 'p227', 'p228', 'p229', 'p230', 'p231', 'p232', 'p233', 'p234', 'p237']

+## Evaluation Idea
+* Find the better model for xvec, `model_16` or `model_64`, or doesn't matter
+* Currently have only uttr of "001" and "002", add more utt??
+Evaluate the speaker only from the *test split* which are ['p231', 'p243', 'p272', 'p279', 'p314', 'p339']
+    * Need to generate new metadata for test
+* Continue using `metric-mcd.ipynb` for evaluating the MCD metrics
+* For comparing the output quality from the two vocoder, use the `metric-SDR_PESQ.ipynb`
+    * WaveNet audio output folder `eval_audio-WaveNet`. or recalculate the output again with the `model_retrained`

 ## Resources
 https://github.com/KnurpsBram/AutoVC_WavenetVocoder_GriffinLim_experiments/blob/master/AutoVC_WavenetVocoder_GriffinLim_experiments_17jun2020.ipynb